-will be made subject to the contract of employment.
-Early Career Teachers will be required to complete a successful two-year induction period and will then be subject to the yearly Appraisal Cycle/Performance Management Procedure adopted by the School.
+will be made subject to the contract of employment in relation to induction and probation.
+Early Career Teachers will be required to complete a successful two-year induction period and will then be subject to the yearly Appraisal Cycle/Performance Management Procedure adopted by the School/Academy.

-8.3 Non-Teaching Staff Appointments:
+8.3.1 Non-Teaching Staff Appointments:

 will be subject to a satisfactory probationary period.
 New employees' progress should be monitored closely by a designated member of the senior management team during this period.
-It is recommended that managers carry out a total of three formal probationary meetings at one, three and six monthly intervals.
-At the six month review meeting, a recommendation should be discussed and agreed as to whether the employment should be confirmed, extended or terminated, in line with the School's Probationary Policy.
+It is recommended that managers carry out a total of three formal probationary meetings at one, three- and six-monthly intervals.
+At the six-month review meeting, a recommendation should be discussed and agreed as to whether the employment should be confirmed, extended or terminated, in line with the School's/Academies Probationary Policy.